 - Inverted frames to reduce the height of the casting.

 24. Other non-standard installations and modified structures may be approved, if SPU agrees that grading to eliminate the need is not feasible.
 Structures will be individually reviewed, using the following criteria:

 - The non-standard structure is accessible and maintainable.

 - The non-standard structure does not increase risk of flooding.

 - The non-standard structure is ADA compliant.

-- Use of a smaller standard structure (ex.
-Type 241 with vane grate).
+- Use of a smaller standard structure or two to increase storage volume (ex.
+Type 241 with vaned grate).

 - A modified shallower CB that has a standard grate, the maximum sump possible and a trap.
 Detail required.

 - Behind the curb installations will be evaluated in the following order: